nijuyonkadesu/preemptive-impressions/homework/Arch/design patterns.md

 1. Strategy Pattern:
     - Prevent class explosion.
     - Every method inside this class is a wrapper of another class with a single method.
+    - FOR SINGLE METHOD ONLY??
+    - Dependency injection, composability
 > means, one concrete class, but behaviour varies through composition of different method implemntation.
 > Interesting: Applying abstractions on methods rather than on classes.